Author Archives: robsworkshop

 I’ve lost count of how many Avalanches I’ve had over the years !

 What !
 Ok I’m told this is number seven..
-What can I say… I love um !
+What can I say… I love’m !

-I have a post about my many Avalanches ..
+I have a post about those many many Avalanches ..
 HERE

 All I have for now is the photos from the ad.. and the Avalanche is still in Edmonton because it needs a left front hub replaced before a long trip.
 I’m in no hurry, and will pick it up when I get a ride up there.

 It looks good in these photos..
-And the body is good, the interior is also very good.
+And the body is way better than others I’ve seen, the interior is also very good.
 However we need a bit of mechanical work.
-Oh .. runs and drives, the motor and transmission are also good.
+Oh .. runs and drives, the motor and transmission also seem fine..

 Ok enough of that… Now for the BAD !
 The driver’s seat has a tear in the usual place..
-Just kidding..
-It does but that is an easy fix, and it’s cosmedic..
+They always do.
+But that is an easy fix, and it’s cosmetic..

 Let’s see where to start..
 Right away I need a new left front wheel hub, and possibly CV boots on that side too.
 The muffler is rusted out and the tail pipe is missing..
 Too loud for me !
 The check engine light is on… Told it is the O2 censer?
 We will see.
 The rear diff is wet from a leak..
 The windshield has a big crack.. ( Alberta ! ).
 Someone installed an after market remote start piece of crap.. and of coarse it does not work and the cause of the locking not working..
 I suspect the AC needs work too.
-The battery is old and may need replacing.
+The battery is old but okay for now.
 Needs a good cleaning too… But that’s just fussy old me .

 The Avalanche went to a shop my daughter uses for an inspection of what’s up.. what’s wrong , what’s needed….
 Here’s the quote.